26 Weeks Pregnant: The 26th Week Of Pregnancy

 Despite the previous concern regarding mercury levels in fish, the FDA now recommends that women who are pregnant, breastfeeding, or plan on becoming pregnant consume more fish.
 The FDA recommends eating 8 to 12 ounces of fish low in mercury per week, which amounts to about 2 to 3 servings of fish per week.
 Aim to eat a variety of fish lower in mercury including salmon, tilapia, shrimp, tuna (canned light), cod, and catfish.
 Consumption of white (albacore) tuna should not exceed 6 ounces per week.

 There are four types of fish that should not be eaten while pregnant or breastfeeding as they are high in mercury.
-These include tilefish from the Gulf of Mexico, swordfish, shark, and king mackerel.
+These include tilefish from the Gulf of Mexico, shark, king mackerel, and swordfish.

 Pregnancy Week 26: Tips for mom’s partner:

 As your partner reaches the end of the second trimester, she may begin to feel less attractive.
 It is important for you to communicate how beautiful she truly is.
-Make a special attempt this week to make her feel special by taking her on a date or planning a special outing.
-In Week 25 instructions for pedicures/manicures.
+Be intentional this week to make her feel special by taking her on a date or planning a special outing.